 2. Purchasing decisions are influenced by social media

-If the first era of social was audience building and engagement, the current era is focused on commerce and personalisation.
-All major platforms have heavily invested in their advertising solutions to lure marketers with the promise of improved APIs and smart targeting, including the ability to upload email lists to run personalised remarketing campaigns.
+If the first era of social was audience building and engagement, the current era is focused on commerce and personalization.
+All major platforms have heavily invested in their advertising solutions to lure marketers with the promise of improved APIs and smart targeting, including the ability to upload email lists to run personalized remarketing campaigns.

 For example, through the Facebook API marketers can:

 - Manage audience data for custom audience targeting

 - Create campaigns and ads